 Why Ground Art Caffe is shortlisted by Filter Notes

-Ground Art Caffe earns a shortlist note because it fills a specific Cape Town lane: atmospheric, art-led, laptop-tolerant and food-capable, with enough coffee care to hold the visit together.
-Choose a roastery-first pick if your main goal is filter coffee, retail beans or technical tasting.
+Ground Art Caffe is shortlisted because it gives De Waterkant a cafe with a clearer personality than the average breakfast room: art on the walls, friendly central pace, proper light food, and coffee good enough to hold the visit together.
+Choose it for atmosphere and an easy sit; choose a roastery-first pick if your main goal is filter coffee, retail beans or technical tasting.